davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in the @Liang2013 thermometer.
 Disentangling these effects is beyond the scope of this work but presents several opportunities for further study.
-Even in samples (such as CK-4) with LREE disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry.
+Despite this disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry, even for samples (such as CK-4) with generalized LREE disequilibrium.

 ### Significance of temperature estimates